 “Yes, my son.”
 He frowned.
 “Now please sit down.
 I know my mind.”
-Turning to the others now, he exclaimed solemnly, “The Wind Spirit saved the hunters!”
+Turning to the others now, he exclaimed solemnly, “The Wind Spirits saved the hunters!”

-“So,” Three Stags raised an eyebrow, “Cloud Mover speaks for the Wind Spirit.”
+“So,” Three Stags raised an eyebrow, “Cloud Mover speaks for the Wind Spirits.”

 “No, I speak for myself,” he spoke with great authority.
-“I listen to the Wind Spirit.
-I have his ear!”
+“I listen to the Wind Spirits.
+I have their ear!”

-That night the hunters went to bed hungry in their mammoth hide tents.
+That night the Reindeer Hunters went to bed hungry in their mammoth hide tents.
 The women were able to feed themselves and their children from a meager store of jerky in their tents, but it only dulled their hunger.
 The unexpected storm had changed everything.
 The following morning found the hunters searching for the herds that had been dispersed by the storm.
-After dismantling their tents and packing up their belongings, they joined other bands, numbering many hundreds in Eastern Siberia, and continued to follow the herds of caribou, ox, mammoth, and bison.
+After dismantling their tents and packing up their belongings, the bands, numbering many hundreds in Eastern Siberia, continued to follow the herds of reindeer, ox, mammoth, and bison.

 After following the migrating herds, the land began to change.
 The forests disappeared, replaced by a bleak and increasingly frigid landscape, and yet the hunters were drawn further and further along, dependent upon the beasts.
-Several of the old ones in other bands, who couldn’t keep up, were now left behind.
-Because of his special status among the caribou hunters now, though, Cloud Mover wouldn’t suffer the same fate as Hawk Nose and other old men and women.
+Several of the old ones, who couldn’t keep up were now left behind.
+Because of his special status among the Reindeer Hunters now, Cloud Mover wouldn’t suffer the same fate as Hawk Nose and other old men and women.
 Once more, after hastily rising and putting on his camouflage hood and grabbing his walking cane and knife, he had joined the men of his band, who, in turn, joined the other bands heading east, moving ahead of the baggage train of women, children, and elders able to carry their own weight.

 Cloud Mover had never seen a sky so cloudless and a land so barren.
 Had it not been for the dark dots ahead indicating game and the outline of distant hills, he would have been fearful.
 It was, complained many of his people, not too late to turn back from this unfriendly land.
 But to a seasoned hunter and trapper as himself, it was both practically and logically too late.
 The herds were in motion.
 Without them, his people would starve.
 To stay behind meant death.
 So they must move on.

 Their course—due east—was set.
-Several weeks ago the Wind Spirit saved the hunters from disaster.
-Only just yesterday, as they reached the caribou herd, one of them—in the form whirling dust, had risen on Cloud Mover’s path.
+Several weeks ago the Wind Spirits saved the hunters from disaster.
+Only just yesterday, as they reached the reindeer herd, one of them—in the form whirling dust, had risen on Cloud Mover’s path.
 Unlike before, in the taiga, where there were trees, streams, rain, and snow and where the wind blew were it wished, the tundra on which they moved, was often still and lifeless, with sparse grass, scrub pines, and little moisture.
 A cold wind came from the north.
 It was nothing like the land they had left.
-Over generations, the nomads who began their journey in the Eurasian Steppes, found themselves thousands of miles from their homeland.
-Since Cloud Mover’s people worshiped Wind Spirit, the appearance of the north wind, which had been blowing all day, was portentous.
+Over generations, the nomads who began their journey in the Russian Steppes, found themselves thousands of miles from their homeland.
+Since Cloud Mover’s people worshiped the four winds, the appearance of the north wind, which had been blowing all day, was portentous.

-During a brief encampment beside scrub pines, haunting reminders of the large fir and hardwood trees growing on the taiga, Cloud Mover prayed to the Wind Spirit for guidance.
+During a brief encampment beside scrub pines, haunting reminders of the large fur and hardwood trees growing on the taiga, Cloud Mover prayed to the Wind Spirits for guidance.
 Many of his people wanted to return west.
 Surely, they reasoned, they could find more herds.
-This seemed madness.
-Cloud Mover was certain that the spirit he recently saw, whom he identified as Wind Spirit, was leading them.
+But this was madness.
+Cloud Mover was certain that the spirit he recently saw, whom he identified as Great Spirit, was leading them.
 He also took it as a sign when strange lights, as those burning from a great fire, had danced low in the sky.
-He sensed a medicine more powerful than even the wind or his band’s totem, the cave bear.
+He sensed a medicine more powerful than even the winds or his bands totem, the cave bear.
 Now the lights were gone, and there were no clouds in the sky.
 They had not seen a bear for several months.
 They were moving in a land of endless day because of the appearance of so many herds.
-Wind Spirit was guiding them, but where?
+The Great Spirit was guiding them, but where?
 He wondered now

 Today he felt his seventy winters all at once it seemed.
 He was far behind the hunters.
-Behind him was the baggage train, the bands straggling back for over a kilometer, dangerously vulnerable to predators.
-Not knowing that their footsteps were the first aimed in the direction of a New World, Cloud Mover forced his weary legs with little inspiration now.
-Greatly worried at times by the strange landscape, he was acutely reminded of the striking difference between this wasteland and their past life in the taiga of Siberia.
+Behind him was the baggage train—the bands straggling for over kilometer, dangerously vulnerable to predators.
+Not knowing that their footsteps were the first aimed in the direction of a new world, Cloud Mover forced his weary legs with little inspiration now.
+Staggered at times by their folly, he was acutely reminded of the striking difference between this wasteland and his past home in what would one day be known as Eastern Siberia.
 Blank curiosity, more than illumination, prickled him now.
 They had begun descending into a great flat valley: the westernmost edge of the Bering Strait.
 A great wall of ice had been their western boundary for several days, but now it had vanished finally behind a low lying crest of clouds, which were the only reminder of the tundra they left behind.

-Ahead of Running Calf, who would lead the hunt today, were straggling caribous—the calves and weakest of the herd, which would be the first members of the herd killed.
+Ahead of Running Calf, who would lead the hunt today, were straggling reindeers—the calves and weakest of the herd, which would be the first members of the herd killed.
 Running Calf wasn’t the actual leader of his or any other band.
 With Cloud Mover’s change of status, that hadn’t been decided.
 Running Calf was merely in charge of the hunt today.
 He felt no honor it, only a sense of duty.
 Shielding his eyes from the merciless sun, he searched the trail behind for Cloud Mover, his father.
-His father was slowing down increasingly, becoming a drag on the hunters, so typical of old men.
+He was slowing down increasingly, becoming a drag on the hunters, so typical of old men.
 Because of his apparent magic, however, he wouldn’t be abandoned.
 Cloud Mover would keep walking until he dropped dead.
 On this fateful day, all of the foot worn and hungry people seemed to be a sorry and misbegotten lot.
 Because his race hadn’t yet developed the epicanthic folds that would protect his eyes from the arctic glare, the sun smarted his eyes.
 Shutting them reflexively, he turned away.
-Not knowing that he and his people were the first humans to cross the Bering Strait, he drew his hood down and adjusted the antlers on his head, clutched his barbed spear, and lead the first Americans into the New World.
+Not knowing that he was the first human to cross the strait, he drew his hood down and adjusted the antlers on his head, rose his barbed spear, and lead his people toward the new world.